learnshinythings/learnshinythings.github.io/electron.md

 ### Is Electron Good Enough To Use?

 The biggest concern people have about using Electron is the possibility that the end product might be more resource-intensive than a native app.
-In our research, an electron menubar app uses RAM and CPU resources comparable to other menubar apps.
+In our research, an electron menubar app uses RAM and CPU comparable to other menubar apps.

 Casey's electron app `electron-ping` uses this amount of CPU and RAM to run:
 - 0.9% CPU, 70.6 MB of RAM